 Maxine N. Buckles, Chief Audit Officer

-Maxine Buckles is Chief Audit Officer for the Port of Houston Authority.
-She is responsible for the planning and execution of operational, financial and compliance audits to evaluate the effectiveness of internal controls, as well as monitoring and coordination of all Port Authority audit activity.
+Maxine Buckles is Chief Audit Officer for Port Houston.
+She is responsible for the planning and execution of operational, financial and compliance audits to evaluate the effectiveness of internal controls, as well as monitoring and coordination of all port audit activity.

 Ms. Buckles, who is a Certified Public Accountant (CPA), has held a number of other senior-level financial positions primarily within energy-related entities and began her career in public accounting with a major firm.
 She holds a Bachelor of Science degree in Accounting with honors from Xavier University of Louisiana and an MBA with emphasis in Accounting from Tulane University, and is a member of several professional organizations including the Institute of Internal Auditors (IIA) and Financial Executives International (FEI).